qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

     0.1     0.4     1.7

-To automatically name the columns, you can use a numpy header, i.e. start the first line with '#' and list the parameters:
+To automatically name the columns, you can use a header.
+Start the first line with '#' and list the parameters:

 ``# Voltage Temperature Conductance``